Hits Radio Dorset

-As of December 2022, the station broadcasts to a weekly audience of 20,000, according to RAJAR.
+As of September 2024, the station broadcasts to a weekly audience of 29,000, according to RAJAR.

 History

 The NRG (Nerve Radio Group) was born out of the Bournemouth student station Nerve* Radio.
-The launch team included David and Emily at Breakfast, Max Hailey, James "Lloydie" Lloyd and Dan Lodge on the schedule.
+The launch team included David and Emily at Breakfast, Max Hailey, Lloydie James Lloyd and Dan Lodge on the schedule.
 A range of specialist DJs were included in the schedule, such as Jay Ratchett, Ross EB, Jon Langford, Michael Artwell and Jez Welham.
 Specialist programmes also included Club Versive hosted by Boy George, and the Ministry of Sound Dance Party.

 Name change

 French broadcaster NRJ challenged "The NRG" over the use of the name as the pronunciation was the same.
 In discussion with the station's solicitors (Stephens Innocent) the station management agreed that although there was a "chance" that the Bournemouth station could win the challenge – and even if not, they could go to Appeal and "almost certainly" win – the costs involved in challenging one of Europe's biggest radio brands would be too high for a small station on the South Coast of the UK.
 Despite the notion of 'borrowing station names', Managing Director David Harber renamed the station "The Fire" after a Chicago-based station "WFYR" which had been 'off-air' for a number of years.
 The station changed name on Bonfire Night, 2000.